 The Romance Scam Industry is Actually an Office-Like Job in Nigeria

 Romance scammers in Nigeria all work in an office-like environment, and their job performance is based on how much money they can steal from their victims and how many victims they can scam at a time.
 Nothing about what they feel for you is real, they only care about how much money they make off of you so that they can impress their bosses.

 They copy and paste their feelings for you out of a playbook because they know those phrases make people fall in love with them.
 Every single thing they tell you isn’t real, it’s just something they are telling you to make you love and trust them faster.
+Even the photos are stolen from other people.
 The faster you love and trust them, the faster they can get your hands on your money.

 Signs of a Facebook Dating Romance Scam